Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/popular-content-recommendations.md

 ## Retrieving popular articles

-To receive popular content for recommendations, do the request:
+To receive recommendations with popular content do the request:

 `
 GET /recommend/popular